Skip to content

 └── Sync from main branch regularly

-1. Low runtime overhead: The adaptation layer is carefully designed with minimal performance cost.
+1. Low runtime overhead: The adaptation layer is carefully designed with minimal performance overhead.

-2. Follows React best practices: Uses memo, useCallback, etc., for optimization.
+2. Compliant with React best practices: Uses memo, useCallback, etc., for optimization.

-3. Good code readability: Generated code is clear and easy to read, facilitating subsequent optimization.
+3. Good code readability: The generated code is clear and easy to read, facilitating subsequent optimization.

 A: The following measures can be taken: